Articles on: Billing

 ⚙️ CPU Recommendation ⚙️

-Minecraft is a single-threaded game, so upgrading in vcores is often not the solution to your lag!
-It is true however, that having many cores allows this thread to alternate between cores and obtain better performance.
-Additionally, most plugins processes do not work on the same thread as the minecraft server, hence why more cores is also beneficial for your plugins to keep up.
+Minecraft is a mostly single-threaded game, so upgrading vCores may not be the solution to your lag.
+More modern server software does take better advantage of multiple vCores, so this again depends on the software you use.
+Additionally, most plugins do not run on the same thread as the Minecraft server, hence why more vCores are also beneficial for your server's performance.

 Java CPU Recommendations